Munchken105/CSE321Proj/README.md

-<h1>Introduction</h1>
-This project is an Arduino-based project that uses IR sensors to detect room entry and exit calculates the occupany count and displays it omn an LCD. as well as having a system that monitors temparture using a sensor and intergating a relay to control external devices based on room's occupancy.

 <h1>Occupancy and Relay System</h1>
+This is a C-Based embeded system utilizing two IR Sensors connected to a Aurdino to determine the room occupancy.
+The systems tracks the people entering and exiting the room by maintaing a cound and displaying the data on a lcd.
+Tempertaure readings are also minitored using a along sensor.
 <h2>How to Set Up the System</h2>
 <h3>Hardware Requirements</h3>
 Aurdino Uno<br>